Tōgane

 Tōgane (東金市, Tōgane-shi) is a city located in Chiba Prefecture, Japan.
-As of 1 December 2020, the city had an estimated population of 57,780 in 26,907 households and a population density of 650 persons per km².
+As of 1 December 2020, the city had an estimated population of 57,780 in 26,907 households and a population density of 650 persons per km^{2}.
 The total area of the city is 89.12 sqkm.

 Tōgane is home to the Kurenai-kai School of Japanese embroidery, which produces handmade obi and kimono in the traditional Japanese style.

 Geography

 Tōgane is located in center-eastern Chiba Prefecture at the border of the Bōsō Hill Range.
 It is approximately 25 kilometers from the prefectural capital at Chiba and 50 to 60 kilometers from downtown Tokyo.
 The city has a number of large exclave surrounded by the city of Sanmu, and Sanmu likewise has two enclaves within with borders of the Tōgane exclave.